dhrubo55/personal-blog/content/posts/blue-green-deployment-using-dns.md

 what is CNAME and A record

 So to understand what is CNAME and A record we first need to understand what is a DNS record.
+DNS records (aka zone files) are instructions that live in authoritative DNS servers .
+Authoritative servers provide information about a domain.
+Including what IP address associates with that domain and how to handle requests for that domain.
+These records consist of a series of text files written in what is known as DNS syntax.
+DNS syntax is a string of characters used as commands that tell the DNS server what to do.
+All DNS records also have a ‘TTL’, which stands for time-to-live.
+This indicates how often a DNS server will refresh that record.

 How they work